Vom1124/RasPi_GPS_IMU/README.md

             colcon build --symlink-install

 and sourcing the terminal before running the nodes.
+At least build and source once before opening a new terminal to avoid any error.